Dieter F. Uchtdorf: Counselor in the First Presidency

 On 3 February 2008, Uchtdorf became the Second Counselor to Thomas S. Monson in the church's First Presidency.
 He is the second non-English native speaker to have served in the First Presidency.
 After joining the First Presidency, Uchtdorf became a naturalized US citizen; he has remained a citizen of Germany.

 While serving in the First Presidency, Uchtdorf dedicated the Tegucigalpa Honduras, Quetzaltenango Guatemala, Manaus Brazil, Fort Lauderdale Florida, Cordoba Argentina, Trujillo Peru, Tijuana Mexico, Fort Collins Colorado, and Tucson Arizona temples.
 Uchtdorf has also participated in the dedication of many other temples as a member of the Twelve and the First Presidency.

 In May 2016, Uchtdorf traveled to the Czech Republic to create the first stake in that nation.

 At the time of Monson's death on 2 January 2018, with the dissolution of the First Presidency, Uchtdorf returned to the Quorum of the Twelve Apostles, along with Monson's First Counselor, Henry B. Eyring.
 When the First Presidency was subsequently reorganized under new church president Russell M. Nelson, Uchtdorf was not retained as a counselor in the First Presidency and continued his service in the Quorum of the Twelve Apostles.

 While not unprecedented in church history, the last time a new church president did not retain a counselor who served in the First Presidency under his predecessor was in 1985.
 Uchtdorf, who had taught as a member of the First Presidency that church members should neither seek or decline callings, that they should lift where they stand, and that at the end of each assignment, subsequent changes should be graciously accepted, posted his support for the new leaders, especially referencing his willingness to resume his ministry as a member of the Quorum of the Twelve Apostles.

 Quorum of the Twelve

 Following his return to the Quorum of the Twelve after the reorganization of the First Presidency, the church announced new assignments for Uchtdorf on January 22, 2018.
 These assignments had been noted by Nelson in the news conference where the new First Presidency was announced.
 The assignments include chairman of the church's Missionary Executive Council, chairman of the Correlation Executive Council, and being the primary contact for the church's Europe and Europe East areas.
+On January 8, 2026, he was set apart as the acting president of the Quorum of the Twelve.